 Key Takeaways:

-Its exceptional short-field capabilities are greatly enhanced by optional modifications like oversized tires for rough terrain (including gravel and shallow water) and floats or skis for water and snow operations, providing access to otherwise inaccessible locations.
+Its exceptional short-field capabilities are greatly enhanced by optional large "bush" tires for rough terrain, or by floats and skis, allowing it to access diverse and otherwise inaccessible remote locations.

 Plane + Pilot is general aviation’s only adventure-based magazine.
 From where to go, to how to get there, and everything in between, your next great adventure awaits.